How to Make Geofencing Work for Your Business

 You may already use GPS tracking in your fleet or for your lone workers, but if you are not utilising all the tools you have, you may be missing out on the real value.

-Unless you are a security monitoring company, you won't have time in your daily routine to sit and watch what your fleet is doing at every moment throughout the day.
+Unless you are a security monitoring company, you won't have time to sit and monitor what your fleet is doing every moment of the day.
+However, with a geofence solution, you don't have to.

 The benefit of a having a platform that allows unlimited geofences on a map is you are not limited or restricted by size, you can ring-fence a property, building, Street, Suburb, Town, City, Region or Island.
 You can set up specific areas of risk or caution for alerts or simply sites of interest for reporting.
 An ideal size is, therefore, use-case specific and linked to the intended outcomes you wish to achieve